superxddd/timescaledb/codecov/README.md

-# Code coverage for TimescaleDB
+# Code coverage for TIMEUDB

-Code coverage can be enabled for TimescaleDB builds by setting the option `-DCODECOVEAGE=ON` when running CMake (it is off by default).
+Code coverage can be enabled for TIMEUDB builds by setting the option `-DCODECOVEAGE=ON` when running CMake (it is off by default).
 This enables the necessary compiler option (`--coverage`) to generate code coverage statistics and should be enough for CI build